Written by Rich Forestano Wednesday, 25 December 2013 00:00

 For Frank Lazzaro, getting into floral design was an accident, a stroke of luck.
 What started out as a makeshift Christmas decoration in the Army eventually landed him in the Oval Office at the White House serving as Christmas decorator for three presidents.

-The former Mineola florist was serving at Fort Bragg, N.C. during the Vietnam War as supervisor of medical supplies in Womack Army Hospital when his boss made a request.
+The former Floral Park florist was serving at Fort Bragg, N.C. during the Vietnam War as supervisor of medical supplies in Womack Army Hospital when his boss made a request.
+He recently held a talk at the Hilliside Library in New Hyde Park.

 “I was in the military and my commanding officer needed a Christmas tree and some decorations,” Lazzaro said.
 “We had no money so we used Army socks and beer cans.
 We decorated a four-foot tree.
 My commanding officer said I should be decorating the general’s tree.”